 Surprisingly, it’s an interesting topic.

-When it comes to 5G wireless backhaul, a paradigm change is required, as in many areas touched by the fifth-generation technology.
+A paradigm shift is required when it comes to 5G wireless backhaul, as in many areas touched by fifth-generation technology.

 Wireless-Backhaul Configurations

-As a result, for years, the most common configuration was split-mount, whereby the networking unit was installed indoors and the radio unit was installed on the tower, close to the antenna.
-This enabled easy access to multiple TDM and IP interfaces in the shelter, as well as a short waveguide (or none at all in the case of direct-mount) for maximum performance.
+As a result, for years, the most common configuration was split-mount, whereby the networking unit was installed indoors, and the radio unit was installed on the tower, close to the antenna.
+This enabled easy access to multiple TDM and IP interfaces in the shelter and a short waveguide (or none at all in the case of direct mount) for maximum performance.

 In most cases, the connection between the two units was based on a proprietary IF interface.